mcfnord/rml/src/busto.md

 posted by his fiance on a TNT site.

-Summary of the Factual Findings: Penner told Lindquist that he should stop criticizing Merrival publicly; Penner’s resistance to labeling Merrival and Penner fiance’s support of him precipitated Lindquist to confront Penner about whether Penner should remain a senior leader in the office.
+Summary of the Factual Findings: Penner told Lindquist that he should stop criticizing Merrival publicly; <mark>Penner’s resistance to labeling Merrival and Penner fiance’s support of him precipitated Lindquist to confront Penner about whether Penner should remain a senior leader in the office.</mark>

-Summa_ry of the Evidence: Penner said he commented in a senior leadership meeting that they needed to stop criticizing Merrival publicly and shouldn’t use the word “meltdown.”
+Summary of the Evidence: Penner said he commented in a senior leadership meeting that they needed to stop criticizing Merrival publicly and shouldn’t use the word “meltdown.”

 During the meeting, Penner said that Farina chastised him about his fiance’s statement in the